isc-projects/kea/doc/sphinx/arm/hooks-ddns-tuning.rst

 client is matched to this class, kea servers (kea-dhcp4 and kea-dhcp6) will not send DDNS update requests (NCRs) to kea-dhcp-ddns.
 A common use-case would be to skip DDNS updates for fixed-address host reservations.
-This is done easily by simply assiging the class to the host reservation as shown below:
+This is done easily by simply assigning the class to the host reservation as shown below:

 .. code-block:: javascript